1896 United States presidential election: Other candidates

 The pro-gold Democrats reacted to Bryan's nomination with a mixture of anger, desperation, and confusion.
 A number of pro-gold Bourbon Democrats urged a "bolt" and the formation of a third party.
 In response, a hastily arranged assembly on July 24 organized the National Democratic Party.
 A follow-up meeting in August scheduled a nominating convention for September in Indianapolis and issued an appeal to fellow Democrats.
 In this document, the National Democratic Party portrayed itself as the legitimate heir to Presidents Jefferson, Jackson, and Cleveland.

 Delegates from forty-one states gathered at the National Democratic Party's national nominating convention in Indianapolis on September 2.
 Some delegates planned to nominate Cleveland, but they relented after a telegram arrived stating that he would not accept.
 Senator William Freeman Vilas from Wisconsin, the main drafter of the National Democratic Party's platform, was a favorite of the delegates.
 However, Vilas refused to run as the party's sacrificial lamb.
 The choice instead was John M. Palmer, a 79-year-old former senator from Illinois.
 Simon Bolivar Buckner, a 73-year-old former governor of Kentucky, was nominated by acclamation for vice-president.
 The ticket, symbolic of post-Civil War reconciliation, featured the oldest combined age of the candidates in American history.

 Despite their advanced ages, Palmer and Buckner embarked on a busy speaking tour, including visits to most major cities in the East.
 This won them considerable respect from the party faithful, although some found it hard to take the geriatric campaigning seriously.
 "You would laugh yourself sick could you see old Palmer," wrote lawyer Kenesaw Mountain Landis.
 "He has actually gotten it into his head he is running for office."
 The Palmer ticket was considered to be a vehicle to elect McKinley for some Gold Democrats, such as William Collins Whitney and Abram Hewitt, the treasurer of the National Democratic Party, and they received quiet financial support from Mark Hanna.
 Palmer himself said at a campaign stop that if "this vast crowd casts its vote for William McKinley next Tuesday, I shall charge them with no sin."
 There was even some cooperation with the Republican Party, especially in finances.
 The Republicans hoped that Palmer could draw enough Democratic votes from Bryan to tip marginal Midwestern and border states into McKinley's column.
 In a private letter, Hewitt underscored the "entire harmony of action" between both parties in standing against Bryan.

 However, the National Democratic Party was not merely an adjunct to the McKinley campaign.
 An important goal was to nurture a loyal remnant for future victory.
 Repeatedly they depicted Bryan's prospective defeat, and a credible showing for Palmer, as paving the way for ultimate recapture of the Democratic Party, and this did indeed happen in 1904.

+The Palmer-Buckner ticket remains the only third-party presidential campaign in history to have earned the endorsement of the New York Times.